eclipse-tractusx/bpdm/README.md

 On default configuration the project initializes and starts an in-memory H2 database.
 After the project has finished initializing you can access the database on `http://localhost:8080/h2-console/` as per default configuration.

+The REST API documentation can be accessed at `http://localhost:8080/api/swagger-ui`.

 You can find the standard user and password as well as further database configurations int the `application.properties` file in the resource folder.

 #### Prerequisites